operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/webhook.md

 19 directories, 53 files
 ```

-The scaffoled file `api/v1alpha1/memcached_webhook.go` has `ValidateCreate`, `ValidateUpdate`, and `ValidateDelete` functions,
-which allows you to perform different validations based on the operation being performed.
+The scaffolded file `api/v1alpha1/memcached_webhook.go` has method signatures which need to be implemented for the validation webhook, which allows you to perform different validations based on the operation being performed.
 The mutating webhook implementation belongs in the `Default` function.

 The memcached operator we are building in this example is too simple to require defaulting or additional validations,
 but as an example, we can reinforce that the default value for `spec.size` should be `3`, by adding the following logic to